rugfactory/token-factory/optimized/README.md

 # WebAssembly Optimization and Conversion Guide

 > This was an experiment at size optimization.
-The optimized token factory still outputs the regular token size,
+The optimized token factory still outputs the regular token size, so will have to build optimized token contract before building optimized factory.

 ## Installation Instructions